carlevans719/react-example/README.md

 ## Logic

-Following on from the above example, we could toggle between placekitten and example.com onclick by changing CatImage as follows:
+Following on from the above example, we could toggle between placekitten.com and picsum.photos onclick by changing CatImage as follows:

 ```jsx
 class CatImage extends Component {